Data Centers in Arizona

 Natural Disaster Risk

 Arizona has a High natural disaster risk profile, with a FEMA National Risk Index score of 91.66 as of September 2025.
-The state is a popular disaster recovery location because it is free of significant hurricane and coastal flooding risks that affect other major markets.
+However, the risks are well understood and can be mitigated through proper site selection and facility engineering.

 - Drought